 Little red flying-fox

-Like all our native wildlife, flying foxes have been hard hit by the devastating bushfires that destroyed 5.8 billion hectares of habitat and food supplies.
+Like all of Australia’s native wildlife, flying foxes have been hard hit by the devastating bushfires that destroyed 5.8 billion hectares of habitat and food supplies in 2020.